Make Your Own Kombucha, Kimchi, and More: Fermentation Workshops in Singapore | campus.sg

 Sourdough is slow-fermented bread that uses sourdough starter – a fermented culture – instead of commercial yeast in order to rise.
 Sourdough has a characteristic tangy flavour, and is more digestible than most breads as the long fermentation help to break down the gluten (it’s also lower in gluten than other breads).
 According to some studies, sourdough bread acts as a prebiotic.

 My Organic Spoon (Kampong Bahru) is a culinary school that has sourdough workshops.
-Their Regular Sourdough (S$280) course teaches you to make an artisan bread and focaccia.
-They also have online classes (S$220).
+Their Regular Sourdough (S$260) course teaches you to make an artisan bread and focaccia.
+You can also learn how to make your own starter ($99).

 Soy Sauce